TheArkive/ahk-pi/README.md

 <img src="images/ahk-pi-main.png" width="420" align="top"/>

-README Updated on 2022-06-25
+README Updated on 2022-09-24

 ## Latest Updates

-* MPRESS and UPX are now automatically downloaded if it doesn't exist, and is automatically extracted to the Compiler folder
-* Cleaned up some code, removed unused bits
-* Reorganized some settings
+* Added a fix to remove UserChoice key from the registry if it exists.
+This is optional, and the user can elect to keep the key on uninstall, but this will likely interfere with normal AHK PI functionality.

 > `Window Spy` is now automatically included as of AHK v2.beta-4

-Thanks to lexikos' release of AHK v2-beta.4, I got the idea of a short and direct way to check for Ahk2Exe updates from his code/release.
+Special thanks to the following users for their help and/or works that I was able to derive from, which were crucial to making this script what it is today:

+* boiler
+* teadrinker
+* Rapte_Of_Suzaku
+* lexikos
+* DaveT1 - for finding some of the most creative ways to break this script (through no fault of his own!), and thus make it better `;-)`

 ## Intro